term-world/syllabus-template/CODE_OF_CONDUCT.md

   * must either incorporate or provide rationale for _not_ incorporating suggestions from the Mayor's Office
     * this work is due by the assignment deadline (Sunday of each week)
 * implement the improvement proposed by the assignment deadline

+This proposal _must be linked_ to the `Pull Request` in which the work was completed.

 These proposals may be revisions to existing content or creation of wholly new content.
 In many cases, executing planned improvements will require some consultation with either community Technical Leaders _or_ the Mayor.
 Citizens wishing to achieve this tier should expect to avail themselves of the resources available, including office hours and other forms of correspondence.